 - Shoreline stabilization and erosion control.

 Today, wetlands degradation and destruction is occurring more rapidly than in any other ecosystem.
-Since the early 1800s, 40 percent, or 4.3 million acres, of Michigan’s wetlands have been destroyed due to farming, housing construction, and other development.
+Since the early 1800s, 40 percent, or 4.273 million acres, of Michigan’s wetlands have been destroyed due to drainage, farming, housing, roads construction, and other development.
 Nearly two-thirds of the wetlands in the Great Lakes Basin have been destroyed, according to the Great Lakes Information Network.

 Wetlands destruction has increased flood and drought damage, nutrient runoff and water pollution, and shoreline erosion, and triggered a decline in wildlife populations.
 Destruction of wetlands is also detrimental to our region’s economy: recreation like fishing, hunting, and wildlife watching generate more than $22 billion annually.
 According to the Brookings Institute, restoration of the Great Lakes will create economic benefits of at least $50 billion and create thousands of jobs.
 Wetlands restoration is a major component of the overall Great Lakes Restoration Initiative.